Fraenkiman/flatpress-extras/fp-plugins/mastodon/README.md

 6. run a manual sync
 7. check `last sync`, `last error`, and `sync.log`
 8. only then rely on the automatic daily sync

+---

+## License
+The Mastodon plugin code follows the FlatPress project license.